-- 5.49 DNOs should explain any changes that have been made to the definitions or measurement over the period that have led to a change in the reported figures. - 5.50 In addition the following points need to be considered: - the incident cause classifications outlined above are based on those used in NaFIRS.
-Where a DNO does not used NaFIRS, equivalent classifications will need to be agreed with Ofgem; - no distinction is made between damage and non-damage incidents although DNOs are free to report separately on damage and non-damage incidents; and - quantities of equipment, circuit length (in km) should be based on a count at 30 September in the relevant reporting year.
+- 5.50 DNOs should explain any changes that have been made to the definitions or measurement over the period that have led to a change in the reported figures. - 5.51 In addition the following points need to be considered: - the incident cause classifications outlined above are based on those used in NaFIRS.
+Where a DNO does not used NaFIRS, equivalent classifications will need to be agreed with Ofgem; and

+• quantities of equipment, circuit length (in km) should be based on a count at 30 September in the relevant reporting year.